Ready, Aim... Targeting Life Skills Through 4-H Shooting Sports

 Get kids on target through the 4-H Shooting Sports Program!

 The Michigan 4-H Shooting Sports program has been active for more than 20 years.
 Youth in more than 70 counties participate in a variety of shooting sports areas every year!
-Members can learn safety and shooting techniques for shotgun, rifle, air gun, muzzle loading and archery.
-They learn how to handle firearms responsibly for target practice and hunting and learn respect for the natural environment.
+Members can learn safety and shooting techniques for shotgun, rifle, air gun, muzzle loading, pistol, hunting and wildlife, and archery.
+They learn how to handle firearms responsibly and learn respect for the natural environment.

 The goal of all 4-H Youth Development programs is youth development.
 All project areas work toward developing skills youth need to be productive and positive adults in society.
 Decision making, teamwork, problem solving, being responsible and having high self-esteem are just a few of the many skills 4-H helps to develop.